JosephLalli/personalized_rnaseq/.github/CONTRIBUTING.md

 ### Default values

-Parameters should be initialised / defined with default values in `nextflow.config` under the `params` scope.
+Parameters should be initialized / defined with default values in `nextflow.config` under the `params` scope.

 Once there, use `nf-core schema build` to add to `nextflow_schema.json`.